chung-leong/react-seq/README.md

 To see SSR in action, clone the repository and run the [Star Wars API SSR example](./examples/swapi-ssr/README.md).

 ## Logging

+The library provides a mean for you to examine what happens inside its hooks.
+When a hook detects the presence of an [`InspectorContext`](./doc/InspectorContext.md), it will start reporting events to the given inspector instance.

+React-seq comes with two built-in inspectors: [`ConsoleLogger`](./doc/ConsoleLogger.md) and [`PromiseLogger`](./doc/PromiseLogger.md).
+You can create you own by extending [`Inspector`](./doc/Inspector.md).

+The [Payment form example](./examples/payment/README.md#logging) shows how logging is activated.

 ## Unit testing